 We examined the facilities for cleaning and decontaminating dental instruments.
-The practice manager who also carried out dental nursing duties showed us how instruments were decontaminated.
+The lead dental nurse showed us how instruments were decontaminated.
 They wore appropriate personal protective equipment (including heavy duty gloves and a mask) while instruments were cleaned and decontaminated.
 Instruments were then inspected with an illuminated magnifier prior to being placed in an autoclave (sterilising machine).